Insulin Pump: Meaning, Types, Benefits, How Does it Work, Prices and Financing Options

 • Convenience: Reduces the hassle of daily injections and provides precise dosing.

-• Flexibility in lifestyle: Adjust doses for exercise, meals, and other activities without restrictions.
+• Lifestyle flexibility: Adjust doses for exercise, meals, and other activities without restrictions.

 • Fewer episodes of hypoglycaemia: Provides accurate insulin levels, reducing the risk of lows.